LocalGovIMS/localgov-ims/README.md

 # Introduction
-This is an open, collaborative local authority project funded by the Ministry of Housing, Communities and Local Government (MCHLG) Local Digital Fund, and led by Barnsley Metropolitan Borough Council (BMBC) & Partners.

-# Solution Architecture

-The solution is made up of a mixture of web applications and microservices.
-This repository contains the two main UIs for running the Income Management System (IMS), and an API providing access to core IMS data.
+This solution contains the core applications for running the Income Management System (IMS):

-# Projects

-The code in this repository targets .NET Framework 4.8.
-It follows a clean architecture style: the business logic sits at the core and the dependencies from the data access and web projects flow into it.

-There are three web applications:

 1. PaymentPortal (MVC)
 2. Admin (MVC)